-IC Award = Base Salary x Target % (varies by х Performance Rating х Individual Rating (0%-150%) grade) (0%-150%) (0%-150%)
+IC Award = Base Salary х Target % (varies by x Performance Rating х Individual Rating (0%-150%) = arada) (00% 1500%) (0%0-150%)

-2019 Incentive Compensation (IC) Awards: For 2019, the Committee retained the six performance metrics used in 2018 and it set performance targets for those metrics.
-Each of the 2019 financial performance targets reflects the Company's 2019 budget approved by the Board, with a performance factor of 100 equating to achieving budgeted results.
-The Committee also established key strategic initiatives to measure our performance.
-The full range of potential results is reflected in a pre-established matrix that will generate an overall IC performance rating for 2019.
+2020 Incentive Compensation (IC) Awards: For 2020, the Committee retained four of the five performance metrics used in 2019 and replaced the adjusted diluted EPS metric with shipment volume from our RRPs and any other non-combustible products in order to more closely align the performance factors with the Company's transformation.
+The Committee also set performance targets for those metrics.
+Each of the 2020 financial performance targets reflects the Company's 2020 budget approved by the Board, with a performance factor of 100 equating to achieving budgeted results.
+To measure the Company's performance, the Committee also established six key strategic priorities and four strategic enablers reflecting the Company's transformation goals, one of which includes our environmental, social and governance objectives.
+The full range of potential results is reflected in a pre-established matrix that will generate an overall IC performance rating for 2020.
 In addition to pre-establishing a formula for grading our results against the performance factors, the Committee pre-established the weights for each factor.